 The Arabia Sea, Bay of Bengal and the Indian Ocean meet at Kanyakumari.
 And don’t forget to experience the sanctity of the Vivekananda Rock.

 India is so geographically varied that it has a variety of wildlife.
-The India wild Ass found in Rajasthan and Gujarat has its counterpart the Kiang (Tibetan Wild Ass) in Ladakh.
+The Indian wild Ass found in Rajasthan and Gujarat has its counterpart the Kiang (Tibetan Wild Ass) in Ladakh.
 Similarly, the Nilgiri Tahr of Tamil Nadu and Kerala find its close relatives in Himalayan Tahr of northern India.
 The wildlife of India is so varied and diverse!

 Music & dance of India